 The three main points that abstract photography encompasses are, form, colour and texture.

 More than likely, you will have been drawn to a particular object or subject to photograph, due to its interesting or unique textures.
-Texture will add excitement to your image.
+The texture will add excitement to your image.
 Experiment with textures; find contrasting textures, layer them up and see what interesting creations you can come up with.

 Look for repetitive patterns that work together and add emphasis to other areas (such as texture or colour).
 Abstract patterns make for great shots.

-A Macro lens is ideal for picking out close-up details when focusing on texture, however, you also have the option to zoom and crop in post editing – just be aware that you could lose some resolution if cropping in very tightly.
+A macro lens is ideal for picking out close-up details when focusing on texture, however, you also have the option to zoom and crop in post-production – just be aware that you could lose some resolution if cropping in very tightly.